isawnyu/webiquette/README.md

 # Webiquette

-Wraps "requests" and "requests_cache" for automagical (but configurable) client-side caching, robots.txt compliance, and other good citizen behavior for bots and scrapers.
+Wraps "requests" and "requests_cache" for automagical (but configurable) client-side caching, robots.txt compliance, and other good-citizen behavior for bots, scrapers, and scripts.